seegerab/R-workshop/README.md

 # Introduction to R and Statistics for the Stool4TB Annual Meeting

 This repository contains materials for the *Stool4TB R and Statistics Workshop* (May 2025).
-You'll find slides, code, datasets, and exercises to help you get started with R, RStudio, and basic statistical concepts.
+You'll find code and data sets to help you get started with R, RStudio, and basic statistical concepts.

 **Workshop Dates**: Friday, May 30, 2025
-**Location**: Stool4TB Annual Meeting (Mbabane, Eswatini)
+**Location**: In person - Stool4TB Annual Meeting (Mbabane, Eswatini)

 ## Overview